 Ingredients

-- 4 tablespoon olive oil
+- 4 tablespoons olive oil

 - 1 tablespoon fennel seeds

-- ½ teaspoon nutmeg (freshly grated)
+- ½ teaspoon nutmeg, freshly grated

 - Sea salt & cracked black pepper